deltarobotone/visy_neopixel_pkg/README.md

 ### neo_pixel_node.py

 ROS node connects neopixel devices like neopixel ring to ROS.
 Node provides subscriber and message to control neopixel hardware.
-If multiple neopixel devices are connected in row count al pixels and use param to define it.
+If multiple neopixel devices are connected in row count all pixels and use param to define it.
 Use only one node to connect all pixels to ROS.
 Setup light control nodes for every device to control the pixels.
-Example at neopixel.launch at this package.
+Example: neopixel.launch at this package.

 #### Parameters